 What Are the Different Types of Oilcloth?

-Nowadays, there are two different types of oilcloth: vinyl and cotton PVC.
-Ironically, the old-school oilcloth has now been replaced to make way for mass production.
+Today there are two different types of oilcloth: vinyl and cotton PVC.
+The old-school oilcloth with a linseed oil coating has now been replaced by these types in order to make way for mass production.
+Synthetic materials are used to mimic the traditional oilcloth’s qualities.

-- Vinyl Oilcloth - As mentioned, in the 1950s, the traditional oilcloth was replaced by its vinyl counterpart.
+- Vinyl Oilcloth - In the 1950s, the traditional oilcloth was replaced by its vinyl counterpart.
 Since then, it has become the most popular type of oilcloth.
 Its manufacturing process is generally easy, which is why there is an abundance of it on the market.
+Vinyl oilcloth is a PVC fabric with the design printed on the surface.

-- Cotton PVC Oilcloth - Although its base fabric is cotton, its coating is a glossy PVC finish.
-Its manufacturing process re-enacts how the original oilcloth was made.
-Still, it replaced boiled linseed oil as a material.
-While it is costlier than vinyl and offers limited designs, its thickness ensures it can last a long time.
+- Cotton PVC Oilcloth - Although its base is cotton fabric, the coating is a glossy clear PVC coating.
+While it is costlier than vinyl, its thickness ensures it is durable and long-lasting.

 Nowadays, the PVC-based oilcloth is considered the “real” oilcloth.
-However, there are also tablecloths in the current market that resemble oilcloth, but they are purely made from PVC.
+There are also tablecloths in the current market that resemble oilcloth, but they are purely made from PVC.
 They seem to be incredibly similar at a glance, but there is a significant difference as you look closer.
-With that said, let’s identify the differences between the original and the PVC tablecloth.

 Difference Between the Base Fabric